SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 [Command]
 class ReadCommand : BaseCommand
 {
-    /* Remove the Path property */
+    /* Remove the Path property, leave everything else */ }
-}

 [Command]
 class WriteCommand : BaseCommand
 {
-    /* Remove the Path property */
+    /* Remove the Path property, leave everything else */ }
-}
 ```

-Now both commands share the "Path" argument defined in the base class, in addition to the arguments
+Now both commands share the `-Path` argument defined in the base class, in addition to the arguments
 they define themselves.
-Note that "BaseCommand" is not itself a command, because it doesn't have the
+Note that `BaseCommand` is not itself a command, because it doesn't have the
 [`CommandAttribute`][] attribute (and also because it's `abstract`).

 If you apply a [`ParseOptionsAttribute`][] attribute to the `BaseCommand` class, you can also share